JDBC interview questions and answers

 Public void rollback()

-The following example demonstrates how to maintain the transactions with atomicity property in the jdbc applications.
+demonstrates how to maintain the transactions with atomicity property in the

 import java.sql.*;